Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-1. Joan was in the armed forces during World War Two.
+1. ______ Joan Phillips was a nurse during World War Two.

 Text 509